How to build a lightweight microblogging site with Contentful, HTML, CSS and JavaScript

 Then, click Add API key, configure what you need and then copy the Content Delivery API access token.
 Click Save.

-Where to find the Contentful delivery api access token
+The Contentful content delivery API access token

 5. Call the Content Delivery API